 The first-ever Slime Festival took place at Robarts Arena on Oct.
 19.

-Say the word "slime" and images of Katy Perry or Sandra Bullock being doused in green goo during Nickelodeon's Kids' Choice Awards is sure to follow.
+Say the word "slime" and images of Katy Perry or Sandra Bullock being doused in green goo during Nickelodeon's Kids' Choice Awards are sure to follow.

 For years, the TV network geared to kids had a near-monopoly on the word, but in 2019 the word belongs to Instagram influencers and YouTubers.
 With more than 13 million hashtags on Instagram, slime has taken over the internet, and on Oct.
 19, part of that craze -- in the form of 40 "slimers" -- oozed into Robarts Arena at the Sarasota Blowout Slime Festival.